Jeremy Bentham and his Panopticon

 In design terms, the Panopticon, with a central supervisory area on several levels, facilitated the continuous supervision of cells lining the inner circumference of the building while employing the minimum number of warders.

-This page enlarges an image or adds to the information found on the following page:
+This page enlarges an image or adds to the information found below:

 North Wales County Lunatic Asylum